TwelveIterationMods/ClientTweaks/modpage.md

 ### Music Volume Slider in Options Screen
 Made up user studies have shown that the average player will much more frequently want to turn off the music than change the master volume, so our team of highly experienced quantum programmers have also brought the music slider back to the main settings screen

+### Pane Building Support
+This option increases the hitbox of iron fences and glass panes when you're holding a matching block, making it easier to place them against each other.

+### Chain Building Support
+This option increases the hitbox of chains when you're holding a chain block, making it easier to place them against each other.

+### Creative Breaking Support
+This option will increase the hitbox of random-offset blocks in creative mode, making it easier to break them quickly.

+### Prevent Accidental Mining
+This option will prevent the accidental mining of certain fragile blocks like budding amethysts.

 ![](https://blay09.net/files/brand/clienttweaks_settings.png)